slowmonkey/slowmonkey.github.io/_posts/2021-01-12-learning-google-analytics-on-jekyll-github-pages.md

 # Introduction

-I'm mostly setting this up as a curiosity exercise to see which of my pages are being view and how to set up google analytics as well as how the reporting works.
+I'm mostly setting this up as an exercise in curiosity to see which of my pages are being viewed, how to set up google analytics and how the reporting works.

 # Google Analytics